RumaizaNorova/NASA_2025_2/RAILWAY_DEPLOYMENT_GUIDE.md

 1. Go to backend service
 2. The CORS settings in `backend/app.py` already allow Railway domains
 3. Just redeploy backend if needed

+### Model Path Issues (FIXED):
+The critical bug in model loading has been fixed in commit `c81869e`.
+If you still see path errors:
+1. Check that Railway is using the latest commit
+2. Verify the logs show the path checking messages
+3. Check that model files are in the repository (they were force-committed)

 ## Your Services Will Be: